k00ni/from-object-to-icf/usecase1-bvl/README.md

-# Use case 1: BVL place database
+# Use case 1: BVL location database

 The objective of this use case is to test the model using the location database of the Behindertenverband Leipzig e.V.
 (BVL).
 Point of view is from a structure and to potential ICF elements.